kevinblighe/scDataviz/README.md

 are generated via the *ggplot* (Wickham 2016) engine, which means that users can ‘add on’ features to these with ease.

-This package just provides some additional functions for dataviz and is not intended as a standalone analysis package.
+This package just provides some additional functions for dataviz and clustering, and provides another way of identifying cell-types in clusters.
+It is not strictly intended as a standalone analysis package.
 For a comprehensive high-dimensional cytometry workflow, it is recommended to check out the work by Nowicka *et al.* [CyTOF workflow: differential discovery in high-throughput high-dimensional cytometry datasets](https://f1000research.com/articles/6-748).